Titan X Pascal: specs and benchmarks

 Watch Dogs: Legion 26

-Titan X Pascal's performance compared to nearest competitors among desktop video cards.
+Titan X Pascal's performance relative to its closest rivals among desktop graphics cards.

 AMD equivalent